Former account director sues Oracle over termination

 - that his sole client - ANZ Bank - did not have any concerns of how he managed its relationship with Oracle.

-“The above contraventions of the [Fair Work] Act have caused [Main] to suffer loss and damage,” the documents read.
+“The above contraventions of the [Fair Work] Act have caused the applicant to suffer loss and damage,” the documents read.

 The employee also alleged that after his dismissal, changes in Oracle’s operations resulted in the dismissal of other key account directors of his same level, Level M5.
-Main said Oracle characterised his dismissal as being for poor performance to avoid paying him redundancy pay, among other possible reasons.
+He said Oracle characterised his dismissal as being for poor performance to avoid paying him redundancy pay, among other possible reasons.

 Oracle denied that the employee’s role was made redundant and maintained that he is not entitled to any redundancy pay.